zbynekdrlik/obs-yt-player/README.md

 ### Multi-Instance Problems?
 - Ensure each instance is in its own folder
 - Scene names must match script names
+- Source names must use instance prefix (v4.1.0+)
 - Use batch file for reliable setup
 - Check logs for import errors

 ### Nested Scene Not Working?
 - Ensure nested source is visible (eye icon)
-- Source names must match exactly
+- Source names must match exactly (with prefix)
 - Check logs for scene detection info

 ### Download Errors?